 This is an up-and-coming, hip area in Rome.
 Back in the Roman times, this was the red light district!
 Things have changed now, and Monti is located in a great spot for sightseeing – it’s just steps from the Colosseum.

-This is one of the coolest neighbourhoods we’ve ever been to.
-Located on the other side of the Tiber River from the Historical Center, this is where you’ll find quaint restaurants, small plazas and baroque style architecture.
+This is one of the most quaint neighbourhoods we’ve ever been to.
+Located on the other side of the Tiber River from the Historical Center, this is where you’ll find cute restaurants, small plazas and baroque style architecture.
 The buildings here are actually shorter than the rest of Rome as well, meaning it stays lighter, longer.

 Trastevere also has many narrow lanes which are perfect for exploring.
 Even if you don’t choose to stay here (and we wouldn’t blame you, it’s the most expensive area), you should definitely consider checking out this neighbourhood for a meal and an evening stroll.

 This neighbourhood may not be known for its historical sites, but its charm alone makes it worth the visit.

 Traveling to Rome: Where to Stay

 Now that you know a bit about the different neighbourhoods in Rome, all you need to do is decide on the area that’s right for you and book a room.